ey92/notes/2668notes.md

 - names Ankh-haf as Khufu's & Khafra's overseer/architect
 - Khufu's brother, with huge mastaba east of pyramid

+### Khafra, "appearing like Ra"
+- son of Khufu, brother of Djedefra
+- ~26 yrs reign
+- pyramid has preserved limestone cap on top, unlike the other pyramids
+    - looks bigger than Khufu's due to higher slope
+    - 143m tall
+- built Sphinx, temple on E/W axis of pyramid
+    - probably from "shesep-ankh" guardian spirit
+    - guard houses of life
+    - next to Khafra's valley temple
+- one of 23 statues survived
+    - Horus protecting divine king in green diorite, wearing nemes headdress
+    - idealistic and naturalistic, eternal youth
+    - papyrus & lotus on throne
+- red granite pillars, alabaster floor

+### Menkaura
+- smaller, 3rd pyramid of Giza
+- 28-29 yrs
+- known for granite-faced pyramid and statues from valley temple honoring Hathor (wife)
+- eastern mortuary temple, 2 entrances, 3 queen's pyramids
+- lack of air shafts in pyramid

+### Shepseskaf "noble is his ka"
+- last king of D4
+- no pyramid
+- large mastaba tomb nearly 100m long
+    - wall, mortuary temple, causeway
+- absence of Ra in his name
+    - potential cultic shift

+### changing pyramids
+- post-Djoser pyramids
+    - axis changed from N-S to E-W
+    - new division of functions between Eastern mortuary temple and valley temple, with connecting causeway
+    - satellite pyramids for queens inconsistent after D4
+- cultic changes: Ra replacing older manifestations of chief god
+    - sun is becoming more important than stars
+    - priesthood of Ra at Heliopolis becoming influential
+    - can be traced in names of rulers after Khufu

 ## Old Kingdom Construction
 - found tools in plateau